Services for Faculty

-Photocopies cost 10 cents per page in the library with discounts available when purchasing photocopy cards from the dispenser located on the 2 nd floor of the library.
-Faculty can also sign-out journals for photocopying on departmental copiers by going to the Serials Department on the 3 rd floor and filling out the requisite forms.
+Photocopies cost 10 cents per page.
+Faculty can also sign-out journals for photocopying on departmental copiers by going to the Serials Department on the 4th floor and filling out the requisite forms.

-There is no charge to print from the microfilm/fiche reader/printers on the 3 rd floor.
+There is no charge to print from the microfilm/fiche reader/printers on the 5th floor.
 Microfilm/fiche can also be scanned for saving to media or for emailing.

-Laptops, handhelds, and portable projectors are available for loan.
+Laptops, calculators and more are available for loan

 Wireless access to the internet is available on all six floors of the library and in selected sections on the rest of the campus to registered wireless users UMD students, faculty, and staff.